ldcas-uc3m/OSD-FinalChallenge/README.md

 #### Digital Twin
 The Digital Twins are an intermediate layer between the Raspberry Pies and the Message Router.
 They are connected to both MQTTs, and receive the information from the RPis through MQTT-2 (therefore they are subscribed to `hotel/rooms/+/telemetry/+`).
 If the information has changed from the last time, they pass that information to the Message Router, through the MQTT-1, and the topic `hotel/rooms/<room_id>/telemetry/<sensor/device>`.
 They also relay the commands from the router to the RPis (therefore they are subscribed to `hotel/rooms/<room_id>/command/+`).
-In order to configure the room, that is, to get its room id, they publish their hostname to `hotel/rooms/<hostname>/config` and wait for the response (the assigned room id) from the message router (so they are subscribed to `hotel/rooms/<hostname>/config/rooms`).
+In order to configure the room, that is, to get its room id, they publish their hostname to `hotel/rooms/<hostname>/config` and wait for the response (the assigned room id) from the rooms management (so they are subscribed to `hotel/rooms/<hostname>/config/rooms`).

 #### Message Router
 The message router gets the information from the Digital Twins and sends it to de Data Ingestion ReST API.
-It is also in charge of configuring, and saving, the room ids for the Digital Twins, waiting for the message and subscribing to the topic `hotel/rooms/+/config`, and publishing the id in `hotel/rooms/<hostname>/config/rooms`.
 And finally, it relays the commands from the backend through `hotel/rooms/<room_id>/command/<command>`.
 For this, it also implements a small ReST API inside it.

 #### Data Ingestion microservice/ReST API